YHangL123/House_price_prediction/README.md

 * Click "Confirm" button
 * Review the massage shown in massage box
 * If error massage shown, check the list and don't leave it blank
-* If no error massage shown, click "Get Plots" button and the results will save as pdf in assigned folder
+* If no error massage shown, click "Get Plots" button and the results will save as pdf in same folder

 For the Prediction GUI: